-Table 48: List of Demand Side Rate Options
+Table 47: List of Demand Side Rate Options, April 2017 Study

 Program Option Eligible Customer Segments Mechanism Demand Rates Residential Opt-in rate that includes a billing component based on a customer's peak demand in a given month.
 This rate structure has traditionally been reserved for C&I customers, but better reflects the grid's evolving underlying cost structure and is being considered for residential application.
 Opt-in and opt-out options correspond to RAP and MAP respectively.
 We also investigate the effects of this rate on customers with electric vehicles, who would in effect have an "enabling technology" in the form of their EV that would enable them to shift large amounts of usage and demand by charging their EV during off-peak hours.
-Time-of- use Rates Residential, Small C&I, Large C&I Higher rate for a particular block of hours that occurs every day.
+Time-of-use Rates Residential Higher rate for a particular block of hours that occurs every day.
 Requires interval meters.
 Opt-in and opt-out options correspond to RAP and MAP respectively.
 Similar to the demand rate, we also investigated TOU rates for customer with electric vehicles.
-Real-time Pricing Small C&I, Large C&I Dynamic rate that fluctuates throughout the day based on energy market prices.
-Requires interval meters.
-This is modeled with an opt-in roll-out, which is the only typical implementation that has been observed in the industry.
-Low and high opt-in participation levels are assumed for RAP and MAP respectively.
-Inclining Block Rates Residential Higher per-unit price for incremental blocks of monthly energy usage.
-This is modeled with a mandatory roll-out, which is the only typical implementation that has been observed in the industry.
-We investigate two cases here, one where the fixed charge remains the same, and another where the fixed charge increases in a manner that is often done in these implementations to preserve revenue stability.
+Time-of-use Rates + Demand Rate Residential This is a combination rate of the two rates listed above.

-Program-eligibility criteria were defined to ensure that customers do not participate in mutually exclusive programs at the same time.
-For example, small C&I customers cannot participate in the DLC Space Cooling program and the Ice Energy Storage program since both of them would target the same load from the same end use for curtailment on the same days.
+Table 48: List of Demand Side Rate Options, January 2018 Update both of them would target the same load from the same end use for curtailment on the same days.
 With the hierarchy activated, each successive resource that is run in the model stack has a newly updated pool of eligible participants where customers enrolled in previously-stacked, competing resource options have been removed.
 The participation rate for that resource is then applied to the new pool of eligible participants, rather than the entire, original pool.